sfajfer/Master-of-Gu/chapters/11-Combat.md

 From rest, you can jump a maximum of 10% of your athletics skill (rounded down to a minimum of 1) in meters upwards, or 2 meters forwards.

 #### Long Jump
-If you move at least 1 meter in the direction of your jump before jumping, your forward jumping distance is equal to the remainder of your movement.
+If you move at least 1 meter in the direction of your jump before jumping, your forward jumping distance is equal to half your movement, rounded up.

 ### Maneuvers
 You may only execute a Maneuver if you have a flying speed.
 With the exception of *Take Flight*, you must be *airborne* to execute a maneuver.
 While *airborne*, you make **Dodge** skill tests with your **Flying** skill until you return to the ground, and use your flying speed when dodging.